All 9 teens who escaped from a Pennsylvania juvenile detention center have been captured, state police say

-(CNN) — All nine teenagers who escaped from a juvenile detention center in Morgantown, Pennsylvania, Sunday evening have been captured, a state police official said Monday morning.
+(CNN) — All nine teenagers who escaped from a juvenile detention center in Morgantown, Pennsylvania, Sunday evening were captured Monday morning, police said, after a multiagency search that prompted school closures and warnings to the surrounding community.

+The teens, ages 15 to 17, broke out of the Abraxas Academy juvenile detention center by overpowering two prison employees and taking their keys, said David Beohm, a spokesperson for the Pennsylvania State Police troop in Reading.

 “They were done, they were tired, they were cold,” Beohm said during a news conference.
 “They basically gave up.”

-All nine of the teens, ages 15 to 17, were captured within about four miles of the detention center, Abraxas Academy, and none actively resisted arrest, Beohm said.
-The teens will be charged with escape, as well as any crimes allegedly committed during the escape, he added.
+All nine of the teens were captured within about four miles of the detention center and none actively resisted arrest, Beohm said.
+They will all be charged with escape, riot and aggravated and simple assault, and some will also be charged with theft by unlawful taking, according to a news release from the Berks County District Attorney.

 About 60 people, including state and local police, worked overnight to find the escapees.
-Police also employed K-9s and drones, Boehm said.
+Police also employed K-9s and drones, Beohm said.

 The juvenile facility is about 15 miles west of South Coventry Township, where escaped murder convict Danilo Cavalcante was captured on Wednesday after nearly two weeks on the run.